Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 As AI handles more tasks, Christians should double down on what is irreplaceable:

-• Prayer and worship-direct communion with God
+• Prayer and worship: direct communion with God

-• Face-to-face community orembodied relationships
+• Face-to-face community: embodied relationships

-• Spiritual discernment-Holy Spirit-led wisdom
+• Spiritual discernment: Holy Spirit-led wisdom

 These are the soul-forming, eternally significant practices that make us more like Christ.
 AI can't do them, and we shouldn't want it to.